haothitran/etheirys/docs/relics/zodiac-weapons.md

 #### The Hydra

 1. Travel to Eastern Thanalan and examine the destination point.
-2. Enter the trial A Relic Reborn: The Hydra with the unfinished weapon equipped.
+2. Complete A Relic Reborn: The Hydra with the unfinished weapon equipped.
-    - You can do this unsynced in an Unrestricted Party.
-3. Defeat the Hydra.
-4. Report back to Gerolt with your unfinished weapon unequipped.
+3. Report back to Gerolt with your unfinished weapon unequipped.

 #### Primals

-1. Enter and complete the following trials as your chosen job:
+1. Complete the following trials:
     1. The Bowl of Embers (Hard)
     2. The Howling Eye (Hard)
     3. The Navel (Hard)
 2. Report back to Gerolt.

-!!! note
-    - You will receive the required items upon exiting the trials.

 #### Radz-At-Han Oil

-1. Travel to Revenant's Toll in Mor Dhona and speak with [Auriana](https://na.finalfantasyxiv.com/lodestone/playguide/db/shop/27773b8b4a7/) (`X:22.7 Y:6.6`).
-    - Select dialogue option: `Allagan Tomestones of Poetics (Special Arms)` > `Others`
-    - Purchase Radz-At-Han Quenching Oil (x1) for 15 Allagan Tomestones of Poetics.
+1. Purchase Radz-At-Han Quenching Oil (x1) for 15 Poetics.
+    - Sold by [Auriana](https://na.finalfantasyxiv.com/lodestone/playguide/db/shop/27773b8b4a7/) (Mor Dhona, `X:22.7, Y:6.6`) > `Special Arms` > `Others`
+    - Sold by Rowena's Representatives in main cities > `Combat Supplies` > `Special Arms Materials`
 2. Report back to Gerolt.
 3. Congratulations!
 You have completed this stage.